isc-projects/bind9/doc/arm/reference.rst

        The ``algorithm`` parameter specifies
-       the key's algorithm, expressed either as a string ("rsasha256", "ecdsa384", etc) or as a decimal number.
+       the key's algorithm, expressed either as a string ("rsasha256", "ecdsa384", etc.) or as a decimal number.
-       An optional second parameter specifies the key's size in size in bits.
-If it is omitted, as shown in the example for the second and third keys, an appropriate default size for the algorithm will be used.
+       An optional second parameter specifies the key's size in bits.
+If it is omitted, as shown in the example for the second and third keys, an appropriate default size for the algorithm is used.

     ``publish-safety``
-       A margin that is added to the pre-publication interval in rollover timing calculations to give some extra time to cover unforeseen events.
-This increases the time that keys are published before becoming active.
+       This is a margin that is added to the pre-publication interval in rollover timing calculations, to give some extra time to cover unforeseen events.
+This increases the time between when keys are published and they become active.
        The default is ``PT1H`` (1 hour).

      ``retire-safety``
-       A margin that is added to the post-publication interval in rollover timing calculations to give some extra time to cover unforeseen events.
+       This is a margin that is added to the post-publication interval in rollover timing calculations, to give some extra time to cover unforeseen events.
 This increases the time a key remains published after it is no longer active.
 The default is ``PT1H`` (1 hour).